 Do Dogs Sleep in Their Own Poop?
 (10 Factors)

 Dogs do not have an impulse to relieve themselves every time they go outdoors, so they will sometimes have accidents inside the home long after their pottying opportunity has passed.
 Similarly, dogs can usually sleep nearly anywhere they feel comfortable.
-But do dogs sleep in their own poop?
+But do dogs sleep in their poop?
 Is it normal?

-Although it certainly seems strange, it isn’t unusual for dogs to sometimes sleep in their own poop.
+Although it certainly seems strange, it isn’t unusual for dogs to sometimes sleep in their poop.
 However, it is never inherently normal for them to do so.
 Typically, age is the culprit because young puppies and old dogs mostly engage in this behavior for a variety of reasons.
-Besides age, though, the following factors may also contribute to dogs sleeping in their own poop:
+Besides age, though, the following factors may also contribute to dogs sleeping in their poop:

 • They like the smell